It’s safe to cycle!

 Again this is just my perception, but people seem calmer here.
-I think the cycling and lack of crowds or rush hour definitely has something to do with it.
+I think the cycling and lack of crowds or rush hour definitely have something to do with it.
 Somehow things seem to get done, the streets are clean, the service in restaurants good, yet there never seems to be any stress and panic.
-People cycle calmly along the road, or walk casually through town without a care in the world.
+People cycle calmly along the road or walk casually through town without a care in the world.
 Calm Danes = Happy Danes!

 It’s quite small

 Now don’t get me wrong, I LOVE London, it is my home and right now I don’t want to live anywhere else.
-However Copenhagen is certainly doing a few things better than us!
+However, Copenhagen is certainly doing a few things better than us!
 The much smaller population no doubt helps, but I can’t help but think we can do more to help make Londoners lives less stressful.